-Students enrolling in computer science and information technology courses must have earned a grade of C- or higher in each prerequisite course.
+Students enrolling in computer science and information technology courses must have earned a grade of C- or higher in each prerequisite course with a CS prefix.

 CS 284 Computer Science I

 Prerequisite: Level III placement on the Basic Math Skills inventory or MATH 120 (may be taken concurrently).
 (Both semesters/4 credits)